manutamminen/teaching_resources/rrna_exercises.md

 ```

 Exercises:
-How many reads are in the raw files?
+1. How many reads are in the raw files?
-How many unique sequences are in the data?
+2. How many unique sequences are in the data?
-How many copies of XXX are in the data?
+3. How many times is (are) the most occurring sequence(s) observed?
-How many OTUs are in the data?
+4. How many OTUs are in the data?

 The 16S rRNA sequences can be identified by comparing them to databases of known 16S rRNA sequences.
 This can be done for instance by using the assign_taxonomy.py script provided by [Qiime](http://qiime.org).